OpenLMIS/openlmis-ui-components/README.md

 When the application is up and running, you should be able to access UI with http://localhost, requisition service with http://localhost/requisition and the auth service with http://localhost/auth.

+To log into the UI you can use following credentials:
+login: admin
+password: password

 ### Build Deployment Image
 The specialized docker-compose.builder.yml is geared toward CI and build servers for automated building, testing and docker image generation of